-Worldwide, there’s many different types of initiatives aimed at addressing the ocean plastic pollution problem.
+Worldwide, there’s many different types of initiatives aimed at addressing the ocean plastic pollution problem (in part because of the importance of the oceans to humans and society)

 But, if you look at the stats and causes/sources, there might be a clear solution we need to focus on above others.